 One of the best things about having an enTouch wireless phone is that it lets you improve the quality of your life by becoming an empowered “digital citizen.”
-This national wireless phone company operates hand-in-hand with the so-called Lifeline Assistance service, which provide free government smartphones, cheap internet and cable for low income and they was established in 1985 by the Federal Communication Commission.
+This national wireless phone company operates hand-in-hand with the Lifeline Assistance service, which provides free government smartphones, cheap internet and cable for low income families and they were established in 1985 by the Federal Communication Commission.

-It started out as just a wireless phone provision, but the program was modernized just recently.
+What started out as just a wireless phone provision, enTouch Wireless has quickly become a modernized, highly sought after wireless alternative.
 Now, data services are supported as well.
-In fact, enTouch operates on “the premier 4G LTE network.”
+In fact, enTouch operates on the “premier 4G LTE network.”
 If you belong to any of the millions of homes with enTouch phones, chances are, you may need an enTouch wireless replacement phone one of these days.
 Here are some things to keep in mind.

 Grounds for Replacement enTouch Wireless Phone

 You can get an enTouch wireless replacement phone if your current unit gets lost or stolen.
 Likewise, if you happen to receive a defective phone, you may be eligible for a replacement unit through exchange.
 The first thing you need to do when you find out that you may be eligible for a replacement phone is contact enTouch Wireless Customer Service.

 If your phone is lost or stolen, enTouch will deactivate it right after you notify them of the loss or theft just like qLink.
 Needless to say, you remain responsible for any service provided to the stolen phone that already existed at the time of loss or theft, and up to the time of reporting.

 Take note that if you end up finding the phone later, that does not mean that you can have it reactivated right away.
 In fact, enTouch may require that you get a replacement unit anyway before they reinstate services to your account.